-The Corvallis Sustainability Coalition is pleased to announce the launch of a new project to prevent wasted food, funded by a generous grant from the Oregon Department of Environmental Quality.
-Dubbed No Food Left Behind–Corvallis, the project aims to raise awareness about the magnitude of the problem of wasted food and to help community members find simple and effective ways to address it.
+We’re pleased to announce the launch of a new project to prevent wasted food.
+No Food Left Behind–Corvallis aims to raise awareness about the magnitude of the problem of wasted food and to help community members find simple and effective ways to address it.
+Funded by a generous grant from the Oregon Department of Environmental Quality.

 Did you know that 40% of the food grown in the US is never eaten?

 “The impacts of this are staggering,” explains Project Manager Jeanette Hardison, who is also co-leader of the Coalition’s Waste Prevention Action Team.
 “Globally, if food waste were a country, it would be the third largest greenhouse gas emitter after China and the US.”
 She’s quick to point out that the greatest impact isn’t only from the rotting of uneaten food in our landfills.
 It’s also from the upstream extraction and use of resources to get food from the farms to our forks – resources like electricity, water, land and soil additives, and fuel – all of which is wasted when food is not eaten.”

 No Food Left Behind–Corvallis aims to reverse this trend.
 The project began with a six-week Challenge to Waste Less Food, in which 80 households signed up to weigh and record their edible food that has gone to waste, watching for improvements along the way as participants begin to use the project’s Smart Strategies to waste less food at home.
 The results of the Challenge will help determine which of the Smart Strategy tools are most helpful, and those will be the focus of promotional efforts at the Corvallis Farmers’ Market and in other outreach through the 18-month grant period.